fullstack-devzone/fullstack-devzone/README.md

 # Fullstack DevZone

-FullstackDevZone is an approach to learn various programming languages and frameworks by building a sample application.
+FullstackDevZone is an approach to learning various programming languages and frameworks by building a sample application.
 This idea is heavily inspired by [RealWorld](https://github.com/gothinkster/realworld).

 ## DevZone application

-DevZone is a web application where developers can register and post their favourite article/video links.
+DevZone is a web application where developers can register and post their favourite article/video as posts.
 To enable the application to be build using different programming languages and frameworks, the Backend and Frontend will be developed as separate applications in separate repositories.

 ### Features
 * Users can register and login
-* Authenticated user can create a new link with a set of tags associated to it
+* Authenticated user can create a new post
-* Authenticated user can delete own links
+* Authenticated users can delete their own posts
-* Admin user can delete any link
+* Admin user can delete any post
-* Any user(including guest users) can view links with pagination
+* Any user(including guest users) can view posts with pagination
   * sort by posted date desc (default)
-  * by tag
   * by searching for a keyword

 ### Run Postman collection